puppetize/infrastructure/boxes/squeeze32/README.md

 ===========================================================

 1. Create a new virtual machine in VirtualBox, called "squeeze32".
 2. Install Debian 6.0.6 (squeeze) from the first CD image.
+Set the root password to "vagrant" and create a new user with username and password "vagrant".
-3. Create a new group "admin" and add the vagrant user to it.
+3. Create a new group "admin" and add the "vagrant" user to it.
    ```
    # groupadd admin
-   # useradd -G admin -a vagrant
+   # usermod -G admin -a vagrant
    ```
 4. Insert the CD image again.
 5. Install the "sudo" package and configure it.